Capital punishment in Germany: Nazi Germany

-Executions were carried out most often by decapitation using the guillotine, which in 1936 was ordained the official means of civil execution of capital punishment.
+Executions were carried out most often by decapitation using the guillotine, which in 1936 was ordained as the official means of civil execution of capital punishment.
 From 1942, short-drop hanging was also used, notoriously in the reprisals in the aftermath of the 20 July plot.
 Firing squads were reserved for military offenders.

-The definition of murder was changed and, in practice, extended to the rather vague definition still in force (now only with life imprisonment).
-Among the crimes subject to mandatory, the following non-exhaustive list illustrates the width of crimes concerned:
+The definition of murder was changed and, in practice, extended to still in force (although now with the penalty being life imprisonment).
+Among the crimes subject to mandatory capital punishment, the following non-exhaustive list illustrates the breadth of crimes concerned: